Hoyas are beautiful plants that add beauty to balconies, they are blissful to eyes and attracts happy feelings in the home.

 The best potting soil mix recipe for Hoya’s planting is two-thirds of potting soil + one-third of perlite + one-third of orchid bark and coarse sand to make the soil mix for better bloom.

 There are many mixes you can find around; you can also discover other soil recipes good for Hoya plants.
-Different soil mixes might work.
-But, the soil has to be light and have coarse materials for air passage and drainage.
+Other soil mixes might work.
+But, the soil has to be light and coarse materials for air passage and drainage.

 Overexposure to Sunlight

 Overexposure to sunlight is one of the causes why your Hoya plant is not growing.
 Hoyas thrives in bright indirect sunlight.
 But, it suffers immense wilting when placed under direct sunlight.

 Hoya plants exposed to direct sunlight for more than 4 to 8 hours per day will begin to die.
 As time passes, the Hoya leaves start wilting.

 When growing Hoya Carnosa or other varieties indoor, indirect sunlight is easier to obtain.
 It should be placed on a shelf near a window, but not directly in the sun.
 Here, the plant can receive bright light but not direct sunlight.

 Ideal Light Condition for Hoya Plant

 A good light condition will help your plant flower and grow appropriately.